JanBeh/neumond/README.md

 properly support waiting for either reading or writing on the same file descriptor at the same time.
 See the [release notes] for `libkqueue` version 2.4.0.
 Unfortunately, some Linux distributions ship with old versions of that library.
-For example, Ubuntu 22.04 LTS ships with version 2.3.1, which is subject to this bug.
+For example, Ubuntu 22.04 LTS as well as Ubuntu 24.04 LTS ship with version 2.3.1, which is subject to this bug.

 [`libkqueue`]: https://github.com/mheily/libkqueue
 [release notes]: https://github.com/mheily/libkqueue/releases/tag/v2.4.0